Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 OS dependent GUI components are built on top of the multi-layered plug-in structure to face the end user as what we call _niche-wallets_ or financial applications in general.
 Apps and wallets with similar functionality are wrapped into what we call _platforms_, each one introducing new _actors_ and plug-ins, to the ever increasing functionality of the whole system.

 A built-in _wallet-factory_ allows developers to reuse the highest level components and create niche-wallets or niche-financial-apps by combining existing functionality and adding their own code to the combo.
 A built-in _wallet-editor_ allows non-developers to reuse any of these niche-wallets to build new branded-wallets just by changing their look and feel.
-A built-in _p2p-wallet-store_ allows end users to choose which wallets or financial apps to install from the ever growing catalog.
+A built-in _p2p-wallet-store_ allows end users to choose which wallets or financial apps to install from the ever growing catalogue.

 <br>
 ### Framework